 Yichen Huang

 I am a Ph.D. student in Computer Science at Harvard University under the wise guidance of Prof. Michael Mitzenmacher.
-Previously, I completed my undergraduate studies at the University of Oxford, where I was fortunate to work with Prof. Christian Coester and Prof. Standa Živný.
+Prior to Harvard, I completed my undergraduate studies at the University of Oxford, where I had the pleasure of working with Prof. Christian Coester and Prof. Standa Živný.
+I am currently visiting Peking University during Spring 2026, hosted by Prof. Shaofeng Jiang.

 David A. Brewster, Yichen Huang, Michael Mitzenmacher, Martin A. Nowak